 NLP models are vulnerable to performance degradations caused by different types of data quality issues after deployment.
 Similar to other types of machine learning models, the general assumption for model performance evaluations is that the underlying data distribution remains unchanged between training and production use.
 This assumption, however, may not always be valid in the real world.
 For example, a new meme or political topic, fake product reviews generated by bots, or natural disasters and public health emergencies, like the COVID-19 pandemic, are all scenarios in which NLP models may encounter a shift in the data distribution (also known as data drift).

 Given the prevalence of NLP data across different industries, from healthcare and ecommerce to fintech, it is important to minimize the risk of model failure and performance degradations by monitoring NLP models.
-Therefore, NLP model monitoring is becoming an essential capability of any model performance management framework.
-In response to this need, we have previously launched NLP model monitoring capabilities to the Fiddler Model Performance Management platform, which enables our customers to gain better visibility of their NLP pipelines, detect any performance and drift issues, and take timely actions to minimize risks that negatively impact their business.
+Therefore, NLP model monitoring is becoming an essential capability of any monitoring framework.
+In response to this need, we have previously launched NLP model monitoring capabilities to the Fiddler AI Observability platform, which enables our customers to gain better visibility of their NLP pipelines, detect any performance and drift issues, and take timely actions to minimize risks that negatively impact their business.

 NLP monitoring using Fiddler vector monitoring